jpaquim/psycle/psycle-plugins/src/psycle/plugins/jm_drums/readme.txt

 Length : Time that drum plays.
 Volume : Volume of the drum.
 DecMode : Mode of decrementing.
 (Linear, Mode 1.1,...)
-Compatible: Selection of Compatibility Mode.
+Compatible: Selection of Compatibility Mode (Older version or newer version).
 NNA : Select NoteOff or NoteContinue when New Note on same Channel.

 Attack : Percentage at which Drum volume will have gone up to MAX.